Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket

 where $\rho$ is the unique weak solution of: \begin{itemize} \item the heat equation with Dirichlet boundary condition with $ {\sf g}(a)=\bar\rho(a)$ (Definition \ref{def:HeatD}), if $b<5/3$; \item the heat equation with Robin boundary condition (Definition \ref{def:HeatR}) with ${\sf g}(a)=\bar\rho(a)$ and ${\sf r}(a)=\lambda_{\Sigma}(a)$, if $b=5/3$; \item the heat equation with Neumann boundary condition (Definition \ref{def:HeatN}), if $b>5/3$. \end{itemize} \end{theorem}

-In a nutshell, Theorem \ref{thm:Hydro} states that the empirical measures $\pi^N_t$ concentrate on trajectories which are absolutely continuous w.r.t.\@ the self-similar probability measure $m$, and whose density $\rho_t$ follows the unique weak solution of the heat equation with appropriate boundary conditions.
+In a nutshell, Theorem \ref{thm:Hydro} states that the empirical measures $\pi^N_t$ concentrate on trajectories which are absolutely continuous with respect to the self-similar probability measure $m$, and whose density $\rho_t$ follows the unique weak solution of the heat equation with appropriate boundary conditions.